-If you’re thinking of having a baby and you’re in your mid-30s or older, you’re in good company.
-In 2014, roughly 10% of first-time mothers were 35 years old and over.
-Although you look and feel great (40 is the new 30 after all!) age and fertility do go hand-in-hand.
+If you’re thinking of having a baby and you’re in your mid-30s or beyond, you’re in good company.
+In fact, the average age of first-time mothers has been on the rise for the past four decades.
+Although you look and feel great (40 is the new 30 after all!), age and fertility go hand-in-hand.
 Fortunately, there are some diet and lifestyle tips to consider while preparing for a healthy pregnancy over age 35.

 Advanced Maternal Age and Fertility